The two-edge connectivity survivable-network design problem in planar graphs: Basics

 \section{Basics}

 We consider graphs and multi-subgraphs.
 A multi-subgraph is a subgraph where edges may be included with multiplicity.
 In proving the Structure Theorem we will replace subgraphs of a solution with other subgraphs.
 In doing so, two of the newly introduced subgraphs may share an edge.
-We assume that we do so by introducing multiple copies of that edge.
-It is convenient to view two copies of an edge as being embedded next to eachother, forming a cycle.

 For a subgraph $H$ of a graph $G$, we use $V(H)$ to denote the set of vertices in $H$.
 For a graph $G$ and set of edges $E$, $G / E$ denotes the graph obtained by contracting the edges $E$.

 For a path $P$, $P[x,y]$ denotes the $x$-to-$y$ subpath of $P$ for vertices $x$ and $y$ of $P$; $\pend{P}$ and $\pstart{P}$ denote the first and last vertices of $P$; $\rev{P}$ denotes the reverse of path $P$.
 For paths $A$ and $B$, $A\pathcat B$ denotes the concatenation of $A$ and $B$.
 See Figure~\ref{fig:crossing} for an illustration of the notion of paths crossing.
 A cycle is non-self-crossing if every pair of subpaths of the cycle do not cross.